markterweele/windows-itpro-docs/education/windows/edu-take-a-test-kiosk-mode.md

 ---
-title: Configure Take a Test in kiosk mode
+title: Configure Take a Test in Kiosk Mode
-description: Learn how to configure Windows to execute the Take a Test app in kiosk mode, using Intune and provisioning packages. ms.date: 09/06/2024 ms.topic: how-to
+description: Learn how to configure Windows to execute the Take a Test app in kiosk mode using different methods. ms.date: 04/07/2025 ms.topic: how-to
 ---